blackpuppy/docs/en/installation/url-rewriting.rst

            RewriteRule ^(.*)$ index.php [QSA,L]
        </IfModule>

-   If your CakePHP site still has problems with mod\_rewrite you might want to try and modify settings for virtualhosts.
-If on ubuntu, edit the file /etc/apache2/sites-available/default (location is distribution dependent).
+   If your CakePHP site still has problems with mod\_rewrite, you might want to try modifying settings for Virtual Hosts.
+On Ubuntu, edit the file /etc/apache2/sites-available/default (location is distribution-dependent).
 In this file, ensure that ``AllowOverride None`` is changed to ``AllowOverride All``, so you have::

        <Directory />